inshapardaz/api/docs/dictionary/dictionaries.md

 | Posted data not correct format                        | `400 Bad Request` | Invlaid data                  |

 ### Delete dictionary

+Removes the [dictionary resource](../resources/dictionary.md).
+All data associated with the dictionary is deleted.
+Data is removed permanently and cannot be undone.

 #### Uri
 `/api/dictionaries/{id}`